Politics of India

+The legal power to manage affairs in each state is shared or divided between the particular state government and the national union government.
+The union territories are directly governed by the union government with no state level government existing in these jurisdictions.
 There is a provision for a bicameral legislature consisting of an upper house, the Rajya Sabha (Council of States), which represents the states of the Indian federation, and a lower house, the Lok Sabha (House of the People), which represents the people of India as a whole.
+Vidhan Sabha (state legislative assemblies) represents the people residing in one of the 28 states.

-The Constitution provides for an independent judiciary, which is headed by the Supreme Court.
+The Constitution provides for an independent judiciary, which is headed by the Supreme Court of India.
 The court's mandate is to protect the Constitution, to settle disputes between the central government and the states, to settle inter-state disputes, to nullify any central or state laws that go against the Constitution and to protect the fundamental rights of citizens, issuing writs for their enforcement in cases of violation.